For Eleanor Holmes Norton, new urgency for long-fought battles

 Early this year, Donna Brazile, Norton’s friend and former aide, gently broached the notion of retirement.
 “Eleanor gave me a complete lecture on what she needed to get done,” Brazile recalled.
 “It’s her life.”

-Concerned about the coronavirus, Brazile said she felt compelled to call the congresswoman to stop her from going to the White House to participate in the protests that began after George Floyd was killed in police custody.
+Concerned about the coronavirus, Brazile said she felt compelled to call the congresswoman to stop her from going to the downtown to participate in the protests that began after George Floyd was killed in Minneapolis police custody in late May.

 “She’s a movement person,” Brazile said.
 “She’s fearless.
 She’s also now a grandmother.”

 Norton’s activism was borne of her upbringing in the District, a segregated city to which her great-grandfather, Richard Holmes, migrated after escaping from a Virginia plantation.
-She attended Dunbar High School and can recall her teachers crying the day her principal announced over a loudspeaker that the Supreme Court’s Brown vs. Board of Education ruling would integrate the city’s schools.
+She attended Dunbar High School and can recall her teachers crying the day her principal announced over a loudspeaker that the Supreme Court’s Brown v.
+Board of Education ruling would integrate the city’s schools.

 “We couldn’t try on clothes at Hecht’s department store,” Norton said.
 “You couldn’t go into any restaurant.”